datacarpentry/geospatial-workshop/setup.md

 ![](/fig/docker.png)

+*Please be aware that the `R` package `rasterVis` is not included in the `rocker/geospatial` Docker image.
+If your instructor teaches with this package, this will be the one `R` package you will need to install yourself.
+All other `R` packages will already be installed for you.*

 > ## Downloading and Installing Docker Community Edition
 >
 > To get started with Docker, download the [Docker Community Edition](https://www.docker.com/community-edition) from [Docker's store](https://store.docker.com/search?type=edition&offering=community).
 Community editions are available for [Windows](https://store.docker.com/editions/community/docker-ce-desktop-windows), [macOS](https://store.docker.com/editions/community/docker-ce-desktop-mac), and Linux operating systems including [Debian](https://store.docker.com/editions/community/docker-ce-server-debian), [Fedora](https://store.docker.com/editions/community/docker-ce-server-fedora), and [Ubuntu](https://store.docker.com/editions/community/docker-ce-server-ubuntu).